February ‘01

 Escondido

 Not a great morning.
-John was sharpening his fishing looks and Seager got curious and ended up with a size 14 (big) j hook in his nose.
-It was on a repala – which looks like [ https://marine-deals.freetls.fastly.net/media/catalog/product/cache/1/image/1b2e871699de66caea4208e2cf16bd73/g/r/groupedrapalmagnumcd7-2.jpg ].
+John was sharpening his fishing hooks and Seager got curious and ended up with a size 14 (big) j-hook in his nose.
+It was on a repala.
 One hook was in his nose and we were afraid he would flip another one in his eye or somewhere else.
-We taped down the far end and John cut off the other two closest ones – not east to do.
+We taped down the far end and John cut off the other two closest ones – not easy to do.
 Samie was trying to hold him, but he bit her.
 We called Jim, Priority, to help.
 All is well now, John ended up with a big gouge on his arm.
 Poor Seager, it was awful.

 We borrowed Darryl’s truck to spend $90 US at Tripui and stock up so we can head south toward La Paz on Monday or so.